epstabler/mgt/README.md

 An implementation of merge, *-merge, with labeling, head movement, linearization, and m-merger.

-Haskell is a typed and higher order language, good for carefully assessing the anatomy of these processes.
+Haskell is a typed higher order language, good for carefully assessing the anatomy of these processes.
 This code provides the clearest formulation of this grammar formalism.

 ## python/